 The fact that the Amish have endured as a distinct people for over 300 years is convincing evidence that they are here to stay.
 In fact, their numbers have grown prodigiously, tripling in the last 50 years alone.
 As we have seen, the Amish are not really stuck in time.
 They evaluate the potential negative effects of technology on their faith and family life and embrace only those technologies that maintain an acceptable quality of life.
 In spite of the fact that the Amish avoid conflict to the greatest possible extent, there will always be some friction with the outside world.
 Increasing environmental regulation of agriculture and pressure from developers will likely be sources of future conflict.

-For more information on the Amish, check out the links on the next page.
+For more information on the Amish, check out the links below.